architagrawal/valorant-showcase/README.md

-# valorant-showcase
+# Valorant Showcase

-A simple website that displays info regarding valorant.
-Thanks to Valorant-api(https://dash.valorant-api.com/) for data.
+A simple website that displays information about Valorant.
+Special thanks to the [Valorant API](https://dash.valorant-api.com/) for providing the data.